Shiyue Li 詩樂

-From fall 2023, I will be a member at the Institute for Advanced Study, mentored by June Huh.
+I am a mathematician at the Institute for Advanced Study, mentored by June Huh.

 Here are my Curriculum Vitae, Google Scholar, arXiv and Email.